philipstubbs13/Firebase-Train-Scheduler/README.md

 ## Form input validation
 <p>The app uses form input validation for the <b>Add train</b> form to check or validate the following:</p>
 	<li>The user has entered a value for every field (that is, all fields are required.).
 This ensures that there are no empty or null values when the form is submitted.
-		If the user tries to add a train when there is an empty or null value, a red error message will appear that says "ALL fields are required to add a train to the schedule.
+		If the user tries to add a train when there is an empty or null value, a red error message will appear that says "ALL fields are required to add a train to the schedule."
 	</li>
-	<li>The user has entered the First train time in military time(HH:mm).
+	<li>The user has entered the First train time in military time (HH:mm).
 If the user doesn't enter the time in the correct format (for example, 9:00), red text will appear next to this field telling the user that the time needs to be in military time format.</li>
 	<li>The user has entered a number for Frequency.
 If the user doesn't enter a number, red text will appear next to this field telling the user to enter a number.</li>

 ## Future feature enhancements
 <ul>
+	<li>When user adds a train to the schedule successfully, a success alert is displayed.
+Replace alert with modal.</li>
 	<li>Make it so that only users who log into the site with their Google or GitHub accounts can use the site.
 Read up on Firebase authentication for this.</li>
 	<li>Try adding update and remove buttons for each train.
 Let the user edit the row's elements -- allow them to change a train's name, destination, and arrival time (and then, by relation, minutes to arrival).</li>
 	<li>Consider updating "minutes to arrival" and "next train time" text once every minute.
 This is significantly more challenging; only attempt this if completed the actual activity and committed it somewhere on GitHub for safekeeping (and maybe create a second GitHub repo).</li>